Skip to main content

 What actually moves your premium

-Tax benefits and bonuses you can claim
+Tax benefits and bonuses you can use

 Kfz-Steuer exemption through 31 December 2035

-THG-Quote: sell your CO2-savings credit
+THG-Quote: sell your CO2-savings certificate

-Subsidy: up to 6,000 EUR (one-time)
+Subsidy: up to 6,000 EUR (one-time, income-dependent)

 Free workplace charging stays tax-free